hifiberry/configurator/docs/api-documentation.md

 Mount all configured Samba shares by restarting the sambamount systemd service.

 > **Note:** This endpoint restarts the sambamount.service which will mount all configured SMB shares.
 Restarting ensures a fresh mount operation and applies any new configurations.
 The service runs with proper permissions to make mounts visible system-wide.
+>
+> **Smart Cleanup:** The endpoint tracks previously mounted shares and automatically unmounts any shares that are no longer configured.
+This state is reset on system reboot to ensure clean startup.

 **Request Body:** None required